128technology/docs/docs/about_supported_platforms.md

 Qualified platforms have the following characteristics:

 * Meets [minimum platform specifications](#minimum-platform-specifications)
-* 128T software has run on the device successfully in at least one customer environment
+* 128T Networking Platform software has run on the device successfully in at least one customer environment
 * No commitment to keep up with third-party supplier changes
 * No commitment to support device on future 128T versions
 * May require additional configuration upon implementation (vs. out of box experience)